robvanmieghem/gominer/README.md

   -url string
     	siad host and port (default "localhost:9980")
-        for stratum servers, use `stratum+tcp://<host>:<port>` -I int
+        for stratum servers, use `stratum+tcp://<host>:<port>` -user string
+        username, most stratum servers take this in the form [payoutaddress].[rigname]
+This is optional, if solo mining sia, this is not needed -I int
     	Intensity (default 28)
   -E string